ehlesp/smallab-k8s-pve-guide/G036 - Host and K3s cluster ~ Monitoring and diagnosis.md

 ## Checking the logs

 Logs are specially useful when you need to diagnose issues in a system.
-I'll highlight the most relevant logs you should have in your setup at this point.
+I'll highlight the most relevant logs you'll have in your setup at this point.

 - The Proxmox VE host is a Debian system, so its logs are all found in the `/var/log` directory.
 From all the files you can find there, pay particular attention to the following ones.
     - `daemon.log`: usually you'll only see daemons or system services related lines in this file, but don't forget it when you have to deal with hard-to-determine issues.